-Starting with Version 7.18, HDX Thinwire, by default, switches to a progressive update mode when available bandwidth falls below 2 Mbps, or network latency exceeds 200 ms. In this mode:
+Starting with version 7.18, HDX Thinwire switches to a progressive update mode by default in either of the following cases:

-- All static images are heavily compressed. - Text quality is reduced.
+- Available bandwidth falls below 2 Mbps. - Network latency exceeds 200 ms.

+In this mode:

 For example, in the following graphic where progressive update mode is active, the letters F and e have blue artifacts, and the image is heavily compressed.
 This approach significantly reduces bandwidth consumption, which allows images and text to be received more quickly, and session interactivity improves.